Taixu: Buddhist Modernism

 This reorganization of the Sangha was an attempt to revitalize Buddhism, an important step to bring about a Pure Land in this world.
 Pure Land Buddhism was widely practiced in China during his time.
 Taixu's modernist mentality caused him to propagate the idea of a Pure Land, not as a land of Buddhist cosmology but as something possible to create here and now in this very world.
 Pittman writes:

-His views on the realization of that ideal were far from those of the mainstream of the contemporary Sangha.
-Rather than focusing on the glories of distant pure lands, which were accessible through reliance on the spiritual merit and power of other great bodhisattvas and buddhas, Taixu visualized this earthly world transformed into a pure land by the dedication and sacrificial hard work of thousands of average bodhisattvas who were mindful of what their concerted witness could mean.

-Like many Buddhist modernists, Taixu was interested in using tactics such as cultural translation (a method of explaining Buddhism) so that non Buddhists can better comprehend the complexity of the tradition.
+Like many Buddhist modernists, Taixu was interested in using tactics such as cultural translation (a method of explaining Buddhism) so that non-Buddhists can better comprehend the complexity of the tradition.
 For example, in his essay "Science and Buddhism," Taixu makes a translation of the Buddha's teaching that inside of every drop of water, there are 84 thousand microbes, a Buddhist teaching that basically states that within our world there are many more worlds.
 He goes on to explain how that when one looks inside of a microscope one will be able to see these tiny microbes and that each one is a life of its own.

 In his writings he connected the scientific theory that there is infinite space with no center of the universe to the Buddhist Sutras that states "Space is endless and the number of worlds is infinite, for all are in mutual counterpoise like a network of innumerable beads."
 However, Taixu did not believe that science was the be-all and end-all.
-As a matter of fact he saw that in no way was it possible to reach enlightenment through science even though it is capable of explaining many of the universe's mysteries.
+As a matter of fact, he saw that in no way was it possible to reach enlightenment through science even though it is capable of explaining many of the universe's mysteries.
 "Scientific knowledge can prove and postulate the Buddhist doctrine, but it cannot ascertain the realities of the Buddhist doctrine."

 He understood Buddhism to be scientific and yet surpassing science.